Radical 150

 Radical 150 or radical valley (谷部) meaning "valley" is one of the 20 Kangxi radicals (214 radicals in total) composed of 7 strokes.

 In the Kangxi Dictionary, there are 54 characters (out of 49,030) to be found under this radical.

 谷 is also the 162nd indexing component in the Table of Indexing Chinese Character Components predominantly adopted by Simplified Chinese dictionaries published in mainland China.

-The character 谷 is also used as a Chinese surname.
+The character 谷 is also used as a Chinese surname, and also as a Japanese one.

 In Simplified Chinese, 谷 is used as the simplified form of 穀 (grain).